 More subject-specific databases can be found in the Databases by subject section of the library's website.

-A database for scholarly articles in theology, religion, and spirituality.
+An index for scholarly articles in theology, religion, and spirituality with some full text articles

 Updated monthly, Atla contains over 3 million index records covering the research literature of religion in many languages.
 Bibliographic records represent scholarship on major religions, faiths, denominations and languages.